‘I have never supported Donald Trump’: Portland-area sheriff hits back after president claims his endorsement in debate

-As President Donald Trump argued during Tuesday night’s debate that vast numbers of law enforcement officials are supporting his campaign, he began listing his the locations of his alleged police backers.
+As President Donald Trump argued during Tuesday night’s debate that vast numbers of law enforcement officials are supporting his campaign, he began listing the locations of his alleged police backers.

 “I have Florida, I have Texas, I have Ohio,” he said.
 “Excuse me, Portland, the sheriff there just came out today and said, ‘I support President Trump.’ “

-Not so, says the sheriff in the Portland area, Multnomah County Sheriff Mike Reese quickly took to Twitter on Tuesday night to forcefully deny any affinity for the president.
+Not so, says the sheriff in the Portland area, Multnomah County Sheriff Mike Reese, who quickly took to Twitter on Tuesday night to forcefully deny any affinity for the president.

 “In tonight’s presidential debate the President said the ‘Portland Sheriff’ supports him.
 As the Multnomah County Sheriff I have never supported Donald Trump and will never support him,” Reese tweeted.